Remember in the day?

-- Throughout the Metroid Prime series, the Space Pirate models vary greatly, gaining a separating lower jaw and going from two to four eyes.
-Partially justified due to the fact the Pirates are genetically altering their troops (with varying levels of success) to enable them to conquer the galaxy.
+- Throughout the Metroid Prime Trilogy, the Space Pirate models vary greatly, gaining a separating lower jaw and going from two to four eyes.
+Partially justified as the Pirates are genetically altering their troops (with varying levels of success) to enable them to conquer the galaxy.

-- Deus Ex: Human Revolution, more than 10 years since the original Deus Ex, has mechanical augmentations that are significantly more advanced and useful than the un-lifelike ones in Deus Ex.
+- Inverted in Deus Ex: Human Revolution, a prequel set approximately 30 years before the original Deus Ex, has mechanical augmentations that are significantly more advanced and useful than the un-lifelike ones in Deus Ex.
 The excuse is that this is right before a great collapse which occurs prior to the beginning of Deus Ex and before the rise of nano augmentations.

 - Dark Orbit: Most enemies and some ships have gotten this at some point, some repeatedly.